textmate/latex.tmbundle/Support/help.markdown

 If you work on a large project, you would want to use TextMate's [support for projects][projects], and split your project in chapters, using a master file that then includes the various chapters via `\include`.

 If you have created a project file, then you can set *project specific environment variables* via the project info button on the bottom right of the project drawer.
-You should set such a variable with a name of `TM_LATEX_MASTER` and the full path to the master tex file as value.
+You should set such a variable with a name of `TM_LATEX_MASTER` and the **absolute path to the master tex file** as value.
 If you are instead using a scratch folder, you can use the trick explained [here][scratch-folder].
 Effectively, if a folder has a file called `.textmate_init`, then whatever shell code is specified there will be executed right before any command that is ran for a file located in this folder.
 So for instance this file could contain a line like this:

     export TM_LATEX_MASTER=master_file_or_whatever